S/MIME vs. PGP

 The good news is that there are alternatives to S/MIME and PGP that provide secure email encryption and usability as well as offer enterprises significant added value in areas such as compliance and automation.

-Email encryption and modern business communication: simply secure – with Cryptshare
+Email encryption and modern business communication: Security made easy – with Cryptshare

 Business communication requirements that S/MIME and PGP do not fulfil